zcaceres/capio-api/README.md

 Send a GET request to /transcript with the transcription ID: http://localhost:8080/transcript/:transcriptionId

 ## Easy Testing with [Postman](https://www.getpostman.com/apps)
-This repo includes four sample audio files for easy testing.
+This repo includes four sample audio files and an incorrect file for easy testing.
 They are labeled according to the length of the audio.

+* medium.wav
+* short.mp3
+* long.mp3
+* invalid-mimetype.jpg

 For easy testing, consider using Postman like the following example:
 ![postman](./meta/Postman-request.png)